Center Parcs UK and Ireland

 Center Parcs UK and Ireland (formerly Center Parcs UK) is a short-break holiday company that operates six holiday villages in the United Kingdom and Ireland, with each covering about 400 acre of woodland.
-The company's first village opened in Sherwood Forest, Nottinghamshire, in 1987 and its sixth, at Longford Forest, Ireland, opened in 2019.
+The company's first village opened near to Sherwood Forest, Nottinghamshire, in 1987 and its sixth, at Longford Forest, Ireland, opened in 2019.

-A similar enterprise operates within continental Europe, also under the name Center Parcs; however, the two companies have been separately owned since 2001.
+A similar enterprise, Center Parcs Europe, operates in continental Europe; the two companies have been separately owned since 2001.

 History

 Beginnings

 In 1968, Dutch entrepreneur Piet Derksen purchased woodland near Reuver so that staff and customers of his 17 store sporting goods chain could relax in small tents.
-The park, De Lommerbergen, was successful and tents were quickly replaced by bungalows or chalets.
+The park, De Lommerbergen was successful and tents were quickly replaced by bungalows or chalets.

-In July 1987, Center Parcs opened its first UK resort at Sherwood Forest, Nottinghamshire.
+In July 1987, Center Parcs opened its first UK resort named Center Parcs Sherwood Forest, in North Nottinghamshire.
 At that time, "Center Parcs" (under that name, with no regional qualifier) was a single global company owning both British and continental European resorts.
 In 1989 it opened its second village in the UK at Elveden Forest.
 Center Parcs (including the Sherwood Forest and Elveden Forest villages) was bought in 1989 by (the now defunct) Scottish & Newcastle.
-In 1994 it opened its third village in the UK located west and southwest from the first two and near Longleat Adventure & Safari Park.
+In 1994 it opened its third village in the UK, Longleat Forest, located west and southwest from the first two and near Longleat Adventure & Safari Park.

 Independence

-After the Longleat Forest and Whinfell Forest villages opened and during a move in 2001 to concentrate on their core brewing business, Scottish and Newcastle sold the UK side of Center Parcs to venture capitalists Deutsche Bank Capital Partners, and it became a separate company known then as Center Parcs UK.
-The remainder of Center Parcs continued to operate, becoming known as Center Parcs Europe.
+After acquiring the Whinfell Forest village, formerly Oasis Lakeland Holiday Village, and during a move in 2001 to concentrate on their core brewing business, Scottish and Newcastle sold the UK side of Center Parcs to venture capitalists Deutsche Bank Capital Partners, and it became a separate company known then as Center Parcs UK.The remainder of Center Parcs continued to operate, becoming known as Center Parcs Europe.
 The two companies have since operated under very similar branding, but are now owned and operated by two distinct companies.
 (In 2003 S&N sold Center Parcs Europe to a joint venture of France-based Pierre & Vacances (P&V), who already owned the competing Gran Dorado Resorts, and German investment group DBCP, hence completing the divesting of Center Parcs from the restructured S&N.)

 In December 2003, Mid Ocean agreed to sell the UK resorts to Arbor Ltd for £285 million, a special vehicle set up to float Center Parcs UK on London Stock Exchange's Alternative Investment Market, and in 2005 it moved to the main stock market listing.

-In May 2006 Center Parcs UK Group PLC was sold to The Blackstone Group for a reported £1.1 billion, and subsequently re-registered as a private company.
-Under a separate deal at the same time, Blackstone also bought the freehold of the European sites from P&V, which allowed them to rebrand all of the European sites as Center Parcs.
+In May 2006 Center Parcs UK Group PLC was sold to The Blackstone Group for a reported £1.1 billion.

 In June 2015, it was announced that Blackstone had agreed to sell the company to Canadian-based Brookfield Properties for £2.4bn.
 At the time Center Parcs UK employed around 7,500 people and received around 2 million guests in 2015.